A Conversation with Mary Pat Luetke-Stahlman

 Editor of Safer Society Press

 Deaf people are significantly more likely to experience abuse and violence than are people in the hearing community.
-This conversation will provide attendees with crucial information about the challenges that deaf people face.
+This conversation provides attendees with crucial information about the challenges that deaf people face.
 As just one example, in police investigations, if the individual who perpetrated violence is hearing, they are typically afforded quicker access to police officers than the deaf person who was victimized.
 This can result in less likelihood of accountability.

 Mary Pat Luetke-Stahlman